-Drinking Excessive Amounts Alcohol
+1. Drinking Excessive Amounts of Alcohol

-Loss of Control While Drinking
+2. Loss of Control While Drinking

-Persistent Use of Alcohol Despite Awareness of Problems
+3. Persistent Use of Alcohol Despite Awareness of Problems

 Getting a DUI or receiving divorce papers may not be enough to make an alcoholic change their life.
 Alcoholics are often made aware of the problems caused by their drinking.
 They may feel powerless to change.

-Lots of Time Spent On Alcohol-Related Activities
+4. Lots of Time Spent on Alcohol-Related Activities

-Alcoholics spend a great deal of time doing alcohol-related activities.
-They also neglect nearly everything else that matters to them.
+Alcoholics spend a great deal of time engaged in alcohol-related activities.
+They also may neglect nearly everything else that matters to them.
 Family commitments, job requirements, financial obligations, hobbies, home and property care – all of these activities go by the wayside.
-An alcoholic will often defend their actions by saying they need to unwind or that no one understands their problems.
+An alcoholic will often defend his or her actions by saying they need to unwind or that no one understands their problems.

-Experiencing Withdrawal Symptoms
+5. Experiencing Withdrawal Symptoms

-Alcohol withdrawal symptoms develop when a heavy drinker suddenly stops their alcohol use.
+Alcohol withdrawal symptoms develop when a heavy drinker suddenly stops all alcohol use.
 Some physical symptoms include nausea, vomiting, insomnia, rapid heartbeat, sweating, headaches, and tremors.
 A person may also feel fatigue, symptoms of depression, difficulty concentrating, irritability, or anxiety.
 Anyone with severe withdrawal symptoms such as fever, blackouts, hallucinations, or convulsions should seek immediate medical help.

-Increased Tolerance to Alcohol
+6. Increased Tolerance of Alcohol

-Symptoms Add Up To Alcoholism
+When Symptoms Add Up for Alcoholism